SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/01-Problem-02.md

 ## Comments
 Time for lunch: `96 * 1/8 = 12.0`

-Time to unwind: `96 * 1/4 = 24.0`
+Time to relax: `96 * 1/4 = 24.0`

 Time left: `96 - 12 - 24 = 60`

-The time we have left is bigger or equal to the duration of the episode, so we print the suitable output.
+In this case, the time you would have left is more than or equal to the duration of the episode.

+Make sure that the right output is printed out.
 [/task-description]
 [code-io /]
 [tests]